20k-ultra/zehrs-data/README.md

 ## Get latest data

-The following command with output a JSON payload to stdout.
-Save this to a file.
+The following command with output a JSON payload to products.json file.

 ```
 npm run fetch
 ```

-## Rate limiting
+## Rate limiting ?

-Not sure yet
+~~Not sure yet~~ Nope.